golang/proposal/design/56345-structured-logging.md

 func AnyValue(v any) Value
     AnyValue returns a Value for the supplied value.

+    If the supplied value is of type Value, it is returned unmodified.

     Given a value of one of Go's predeclared string, bool, or (non-complex) numeric types, AnyValue returns a Value of kind String, Bool, Uint64, Int64, or Float64.
 The width of the original numeric type is not preserved.